 The salary for Pinterest managers usually depends on the experience you have within the field – just like any other job.

 As I have mentioned, you do not have to worry if you have zero experience or have worked with zero clients.
 You just need to start creating an account yourself, let it grow, and add it to your portfolio.
+You can also follow the Pinterest management tips I have provided above.
 With this, you can start being a Pinterest Manager within 2 to 4 months!

 If you need more ideas on how to make and present your packages, you can try scoping out your competitors.
 Look at how they price their service and get an idea from it.